gparraMstr/censys-assessment/README.md

    Below are the instructions on how to start frontend and/or backend applications.

    - **Backend**:
-     Start the backend proxy server:
+     Start the backend proxy server which also serves the UI app as static content:
      ```bash
      cd backend
      node index.js
      ```

    - **Frontend**:
-     Start the frontend React application:
+     Start the frontend React application in dev mode and requires the backend to be running to use proxy:
      ```bash
      npm run start
      ```

    As previously indicated, the application will run at `http://localhost:3000`, and the backend proxy server will handle API requests at `http://localhost:5001`.

+   Another alternative is to package both Frontend and Backend application into a **stand-alone application** as explained in the [Deployment](#deployment)

 ---